 Seed pearls are very small; less than a one-quarter grain in weight, smaller than 2mm in size and off-round in shape.
 Historically they occurred naturally and were used as a decorative border, as tiny accents in small patterns, or in larger clusters woven together to make up an entire piece of jewelry.
-A nineteenth century obsession with pearls is evident in the profusion of tiny seed pearls on every type of jewelry imaginable.
-Imported from India an China, seed pearls were strung on white horsehair or silk and sewn to mother-of-pearl templates to create elaborate designs.
-The typical seed pearl parure was composed of a pair of bracelets, a brooch, a pair (or two) of earrings, necklace, ring and aigrette.
-Considered chaste and elegant, these amazingly elaborate seed pearl parures were deemed to be an appropriate bridal gift and always apropos in the ball room.
-Famously, Mary Todd Lincoln received a Tiffany & Co. seed pearl parure from her husband to wear at his inauguration.
+A nineteenth-century obsession with pearls is evident in the profusion of tiny seed pearls on every type of jewelry imaginable.
+Imported from India and China, seed pearls were strung on white horsehair or silk and sewn to mother-of-pearl templates to create elaborate designs.
+The typical seed pearl parure was composed of a pair of bracelets, a brooch, a pair (or two) of earrings, necklace, ring, and aigrette.
+Considered chaste and elegant, these amazingly elaborate seed pearl parures were deemed to be an appropriate bridal gift and always apropos in the ballroom Famously, Mary Todd Lincoln received a Tiffany & Co. seed pearl parure from her husband to wear at his inauguration.

 |Durability:||Good to Fair, Can be Scratched, Will Crush.|

 |Treatments:||Bleaching and Dyeing|

 |Country of Origin:||Sri Lanka, Australia, Central America|